 \subsection{Human handwriting}

-Next, we evaluated \possm on a human handwriting dataset from \citep{WillettHandwriting}.
-In this dataset, a single individual recorded 11 sessions where they imagined writing individual characters and drawing straight lines (Figure \ref{fig:tasks}g).
-Spike counts from multi-unit threshold crossings were recorded from two 96-channel microelectrode arrays implanted in the participant's motor cortex \cite{WillettHandwriting}.
-These were then binned at 10ms intervals.
+Next, we evaluated \possm on a human handwriting dataset \citep{WillettHandwriting}.
+This dataset contains 11 sessions recorded from a single individual, where they imagined writing individual characters and drawing straight lines (Figure \ref{fig:tasks}g).
+Spike counts from multi-unit threshold crossings were recorded from two 96-channel microelectrode arrays implanted in the participant's motor cortex \citep{WillettHandwriting}.
+These were then binned at 10 ms intervals.
 The models were trained to classify the intended characters or lines based on this neural activity.
 For evaluation, we used 9 sessions, each containing 10 trials per character class.
-Each individual trial consisted of a 1.6s time-window centred around the "go" cue.
+Each individual trial consisted of a 1.6 s time-window centred around the ``go'' cue.